-The Master of Athletic Training (MAT) degree is designed to prepare students to become certified athletic trainers (ATC).
+The Master of Athletic Training (MAT) program is accredited by the Commission on Accreditation of Athletic Training Education and is designed to prepare students to become certified athletic trainers (ATC®).
 Athletic trainers are health care professionals who collaborate with physicians to optimize activity and participation of patients and clients.
 Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.

 The MAT program is designed for students with minimal knowledge and experience in athletic training.
-Individuals who are graduates of CAATE-approved programs are not eligible for admission.
-Upon successful completion of all clinical and didactic components of the MAT program, students are eligible to take the Board of Certification (BOC) examination in athletic training.
-Passing the BOC examination leads to awarding of the credential ATC.
+Individuals who are graduates of CAATE-accredited programs are not eligible for admission.
+Students enrolled and/or registered in their final semester prior to graduation from the MAT program are eligible to take the Board of Certification (BOC) exam.
+Students who pass the BOC examination are eligible for BOC certification.